divakaivan/not-google-devs/README.md

 Requirements:

-- develop a model of choice with a society member
+- develop a project of choice with a society member

 - attend 3 meetings